Be upfront and friendly, right from the start

 Things to Consider

-· Cleanliness – Most roommate conflicts occur because of differences in expectations around cleanliness and frequency of when chores and cleaning should be done.
-Know what your expectations are and have the discussion before you agree to live with someone about their expectations and comfort levels are.
-If you have not lived with people other than your family before, how your space was kept in the home you grew up in is a good first clue.
+Cleanliness – Most roommate conflicts occur because of differences in expectations around cleanliness and frequency of when chores and cleaning should be done.
+Agree on these expectations before you agree to live with someone.

-· Visitors over – What are your expectations about you and your roommates having friends over?
+Visitors – What are your expectations about you and your roommates having friends over?
 How often?
 Extended stays?
 Overnights?

 Dealing with Conflict